eneroh/mpv-yt-watch/README.md

 geeksforgeeks.org - the printf article was a life saver

 ## Known Issues ##
 - If you use this script excessively on the same video your ip does get logged as a bot for an hour or two.
-Sign in apparently fixes this, haven't tried this but not particularly a hassle.
+Sign in apparently fixes it, haven't tried this but not particularly a hassle.
 VPN is a workaround.
 This issue is now very limited, unless you download videos constantly...
 Hours on end.